TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 25/Acts 25.18.md

 ---

-Concerning whom, when the accusers stood up, they brought no charge of such evil things as I supposed;
+Concerning whom, when the accusers stood up, they brought no charge of such things as I supposed;